victorBuzdugan/ConsumablesTracker/README.md

 ## Schedules
 The app includes a group schedule that allows the users to be split in two or more groups and flexible time interval between groups.
 Also includes an individual schedule where users are rotated on a flexible time interval.

+## Email notifications
+Send email notifications to users and app status notifications to admins.

 # Live demo

 ## Website